 4. Lake District

-All five of Englandโs tallest mountains shoot from the ground into the clouds here in Cumbria, peaking at over 3,000 feet high.
-That means trekking, hiking, cycling, climbing, and just about every other outdoor activity can be found here in abundance.
+All five of England’s tallest mountains rise from the lakes and meadows in Cumbria, peaking at over 3,000 feet high.
+That means trekking, hiking, cycling, and climbing can be found here in abundance.

 What to do

-Ambleside, at the lakeโs northern tip, is a busy hub of restaurants, cafes, and outdoor equipment shops.
-Itโs also the starting point for lots of scenic walks and tours.
-Elsewhere, why not take the train along the Cumbrian coast, starting at the Edwardian seaside town of Grange-over-Sands?
-Youโll have the Cumbrian coast and rugged ocean on one side, and the Lake Districtโs mountains and fells on the other.
+Ambleside: At the lake’s northern tip, it’s a busy hub of restaurants, cafes, and shops.
+It’s also the starting point for lots of scenic walks and tours.
+If it’s a little windy, opt for a train ride along the Cumbrian coast.
+A good place to start might be the Edwardian seaside town of Grange-over-Sands.

 5. Watergate Bay

-Been dreaming of a flaky Cornish pasty?
-Englandโs most delicious double-ended pastry treat can be found in abundance in Watergate Bay, one of the most beautiful areas of Cornwall.
-Watergate Bay Beach itself comprises over two miles of glistening golden sand at the foot of towering cliffs, roughly three miles from Newquay.
-Itโs the quintessential English seaside destination.
+Watergate Bay itself comprises over two miles of glistening golden sand at the foot of towering cliffs, roughly three miles from Newquay.
+It’s the quintessential English seaside destination and a beautiful option if you’re looking for summer holiday ideas in England.

 What to do

-Surfing in the Celtic Sea is just as much fun if youโre a beginner as it is if youโre a champion, although be warned, itโs cold.
-Basically, everything at Watergate Bay is centered around surfing, and youโll find a lot of schools.
+Surfing in the Celtic Sea: Everything at Watergate Bay is centered around surfing, and you’ll find a lot of schools that provide lessons.
 Just head to the beach and look for the signs.
-Even though Jamie Oliverโs Fifteen restaurant is closed, you can still pack a picnic and enjoy a sunset drink on the beach, or from the cliffs that surround the bay.
-Of course, thereโs always a bag of English fish and chips in the spring or summer, but you will have to bring them in from the outskirts of the bay.ย
+You can pack a picnic and enjoy a sunset drink on the beach, or from the cliffs that surround the bay.

 6. Isle of Wight